Guidance for Sponsors and Hosts

 Becoming a Homes for Ukraine sponsor

-If you do not own the accommodation that will be used by the guest, there is guidance with information on what to do if you own or rent your home: Homes for Ukraine.
+If you do not own the accommodation that will be used by the guest, there is guidance with information on if you own or rent your home: Homes for Ukraine – GOV.UK

-The safest way to find a Ukrainian guest is by using a Homes for Ukraine recognised provider, which is an organisation that has been approved by the UK government to help Ukrainian guests and UK sponsors match with each other.
+The safest way to find a Ukrainian guest is to find a sponsor using recognised providers: Homes for Ukraine – GOV.UK, which are organisations that has been approved by the UK government to help Ukrainian guests and UK sponsors match with each other.
 Each recognised provider will support you though the process and information about them can be found on the links to their websites.

-As a Homes for Ukraine sponsor, you will be entitled to Homes for Ukraine Thank You Payments from the UK government:
+As a Homes for Ukraine sponsor, you will be entitled to Homes for Ukraine Thank You Payments – GOV>UK from the UK government:

 These thank you payments should not affect benefits that you already receive, and they will not affect council tax discounts received for ‘single occupancy’.